David-Nogueira/Cyclistic_Bike_Share-Power_BI_Project-Google_Data_Analytics/README.md

 </a>

 <p align="justify">
-  After analyzing the data and identifying key user behavior patterns, it is essential to define strategies to optimize service usage and increase the conversion of casual riders into annual members.
+  After analysing the data and identifying key user behaviour patterns, it is essential to define strategies to optimize service usage and increase the conversion of casual riders into annual members.
 </p>

 <a href="https://git.io/typing-svg">